SpellholdStudios/1pp/README.md

       - Sets new projectiles to Quivers of Plenty, Cases of Plenty, Bags of Plenty and Sling of Everard: Why quivers and launchers needing no ammo should not get new 1pp projectiles?
       - dagg11.itm (Boomerang Dagger +2) and dagg12.itm (Firetooth +3): added IR compatibility (patches itemB files).
       - sper04.itm (Javelin): switched Thrown and Melee strings ref in tooltip.2da.
-      - items aurstaf, dragring, magebra, slayerwp and globblu4 (Blue Globe): added missing protections from new normal 1pp ammo projectiles (1axe05, 1dagg05 and 1dart01).
+      - items aurstaf, dragring, magebra, slayerwp and globblu4 (Blue Globe): added missing protections from new normal 1pp ammo projectiles (1dagg05 and 1dart01).
 The code was only providing protection from 1arow01 and 1bolt01 new projectiles.
       - npshld.itm (Delryn Family Shield): same fix as above + IR compatibility (protection from all types of missiles, including magic ones).
       - shld24.itm (Reflection Shield +1): same fix as above + cleared duplicate entries and adds IR compatibility (IR replaces opcode #197 with opcode #83).
       - brac18.itm (Gloves of Missile Snaring): Don't forget to add Protection from projectiles if IR is installed.
       - spin546.spl (Inertial Barrier), spcl721.spl (Storm Shield) & spcl914.spl (Greater Evasion): patched all headers (was patching only the first one), fixed wrong duration, target, power, resist dispel...
-Added missing protections from new normal 1pp ammo projectiles (1axe05, 1dagg05 and 1dart01).
+Added missing protections from new normal 1pp ammo projectiles (1dagg05 and 1dart01).
 The code was only providing protection from 1arow01 and 1bolt01 new projectiles.
-      - Protection From Normal Missiles spells (spra303, spwi311, & cdwi311 -added from BG2 Fixpack): same fixes as above + SR compatibility (protection from all types of missiles, including magic ones).
+      - Protection From Normal Missiles spells (spra303, spwi311, & cdwi311 - added by BG2 Fixpack): same fixes as above & SR compatibility (protection from all types of missiles, including magic ones).
       - sppr613.spl (Physical Mirror): cleared duplicate entries and added SR compatibility (SR replaces opcode #197 with opcode #83).
       - Included Entropy Shield spell (protection from new 1pp projectiles) if IWDIfication is installed.